alex-h-stone/spring-boot-microservice-reference/README.md

 There are also automated unit tests to verify various aspects of the software architecture.
 e.g. All test classes which are not annotation with `@Disabled` should have class names ending in `Test`.

-This is has been implemented using `com.tngtech.archunit:archunit-junit5` and examples can be seen in [ApplicationArchitectureTest.java](src%2Ftest%2Fjava%2Fcom%2Fcgi%2Fexample%2Fpetstore%2FApplicationArchitectureTest.java) and [TestArchitectureTest.java](src%2Ftest%2Fjava%2Fcom%2Fcgi%2Fexample%2Fpetstore%2FTestArchitectureTest.java).
+This has been implemented using `com.tngtech.archunit:archunit-junit5` and examples can be seen in [ApplicationArchitectureTest.java](src%2Ftest%2Fjava%2Fcom%2Fcgi%2Fexample%2Fpetstore%2FApplicationArchitectureTest.java) and [TestArchitectureTest.java](src%2Ftest%2Fjava%2Fcom%2Fcgi%2Fexample%2Fpetstore%2FTestArchitectureTest.java).